adventworks/hosted-pool-images/vs2017-on-windows-2016/image.md

 _Version:_ 6.10.0<br/>
 _Environment:_
-* PATH: contains location of node.exe
+* PATH: contains location of node.exe<br/>

+> Note: You can install and use another version of Node on the hosted agents using the [Node tool installer](https://docs.microsoft.com/en-us/vsts/build-release/tasks/tool/node-js) task.

 ## npm